 Prior to SRF's creation, JT executives consulted with overseas cigarette makers.
 In June of 1985, for example, two top-level JT advisors-Yoshiharu Shimizu and Seigo Fukuma, a leading figure in the Japan Lung Cancer Society-visited the TI in Washington, DC.
 Among 10 items prepared for discussion, one concerned the possibility of American companies contributing to the proposed foundation.
-Another concerned 'counter-measures... suitable for Smoking and Health issues in Japan'.
+Another concerned 'counter-measures... suitable for Smoking and Health issues in Japan'.47

 When JT Vice President Tadayuki Ishii and PMI President R. William Murray corresponded in February 1986, discussions again focused on the 'formation of a foundation to conduct research' along with 'counterplans with regard to future smoking and health problems in both our countries'.
 Several months later, PM executives told JT's Executive Managing Director Sosaku Mori that PM 'would accept JTI's invitation to help underwrite the new research foundation'.
-In exchange, 'R. W. Murray will join the Board of Trustees'.
 Money, though, was never really the primary issue.
 In his letter, Winokur noted that PM's participation was more 'a show of cooperation and friendship', with added value insofar as 'the body of research will be useful outside Japan'.
+Later the support of the primary is the body of research will be useful outside Japan'.
+Later the support of the primary is the body of research will be useful outside Japan'.
+Later the primary is the body of research will be useful outside Japan'.